liepieshov/genai-analysis-x-24-us-elections/README.md

-# Analysing performance of LLMs on semantic analysis of X data for US24 elections
+# Analysing performance of LLMs on sentiment analysis of X data for US24 elections

 !important - source of data citation: https://arxiv.org/abs/2411.00376